Skip to main content

 • The report doesn't display empty projects or services (with no child SLOs).

-• Cells display no matching SLOs when no SLO matches column filters (i.e. a given project or service doesn't hold SLOs marked with selected labels).
+• Cells display no matching SLOs when no SLO matches column filters, meaning a given project or service doesn't hold SLOs marked with the labels you assigned to a given column.

-• Adding the selected labels to SLOs and removing them update the report dynamically, as long as these SLOs belong to services and projects within the report scope.
+• Adding the labels to SLOs and removing them update reports that include these labels dynamically, as long as the labeled SLOs belong to services and projects within the report scope.

 • sloctl only: Every resource defined on the filters level must have a parent resource specified.
 For example, to add a service, define its parent project under filters.project.